Frequently Asked Questions

 Why did you wait until you were 60 years old to start writing fiction?

 I often ask myself the same question, but I’m glad I did.
-There’s no telling what I would have come up with if I had started writing fiction at a young age.
+There’s no telling what I would have come up with if I had started writing fiction at a younger age.
 I think there’s something to be said for letting the pot simmer, even for 40 years.

 You had a long career in newspapers.
 Do you think that helped or hurt your writing?

-The disability of stuttering is a central theme in your books.
+Stuttering is a central theme in your books.
 Why?

 Do you still stutter?